lakeel-altla/vision-nearby/README.md

 User profile contains personal information (such as name, email) associated with a Google Account and environment data (such as weather, location) when proximity communication has occurred.

 ### Favorite
-It is possible to manage nearby users as favorites and access favorited user profile.
+It is possible to manage nearby users as favorites and access favorite user profile.

 ### Device tracking
 You can track the location of the device.